erickimyh/ibp-with-knn-label-smoothing/README.md

 This is an adaptation of Fast Certified Robust Training with Short Warmup (https://github.com/shizhouxing/Fast-Certified-Robust-Training), which implements label smoothing to relax the specification loss term for points near the decision boundary.
 This is work for a final project for Professor Guido Montufar's 285J Seminar on robustness in AI.
+The rest of this README is from the original work.

 # Fast Certified Robust Training with Short Warmup